Terminal-2 icon

 Supporting TFS drives sales from international shoppers because of its convenience, and can be a great source of data about international shoppers.
 To offer TFS to your shoppers, your POS app needs to support it.

-You can offer TFS with secure card sharing if you are located in a country that allows VAT refunds and where our point-of-sale solution is supported: the European Union, Iceland, Norway, Singapore, Switzerland, and the United Kingdom.
+You can offer TFS with secure card capture if you are located in a country/region that allows VAT refunds and where our point-of-sale solution is supported.
+TFS is currently only available with Global Blue.
+Check their overview of supported countries.

 TFS is not supported on standalone Adyen terminals.